scorpiotea/download_yt_video/README.md

-A program wich downloads youtube videos from a text files or links provided in command line.
+A program wich downloads youtube videos from text files or links provided in the command line.